Skip to main content

 docker swarm init --autolock

-Enables automatic locking of the swarm, requiring an unlock key after manager restart to protect Raft logs and secrets.
+Enables automatic locking of the swarm, requiring an unlock key after manager restart to protect encrypted Raft logs and secrets.

 More in Containers Orchestration